DaveBenham/VenomModules/README.md

 The shape CV is scaled at 0.2 per Volt such that a 10V peak to peak input can cover the entire shape range from -1 to 1.

 Unlike some other envelope generators, changing the shape of a stage does not alter the length of the stage.

+If the envelope is looped and used as an audio source, then modulation of the Move Shapes can add interesting evolving timbres without changing the fundamental pitch.

 **<u>Hold action controls<u/>**
 <img src="doc/EnvelopeFactory_Hold.png" width="75"/>